NVIDIA/MinkowskiEngine/docs/demo/training.rst

 Training Pipeline with Pytorch DataLoader
 =========================================

-The Minkowski Engine works seemlessly with the pytorch `torch.utils.data.DataLoader <https://pytorch.org/docs/stable/data.html>`_.
+The Minkowski Engine works seamlessly with the PyTorch `torch.utils.data.DataLoader <https://pytorch.org/docs/stable/data.html>`_.
-Before you proceed, make sure that you are familiar with the data loadiing tutorial `torch.utils.data.DataLoader
+Before you proceed, make sure that you are familiar with the data loading tutorial `torch.utils.data.DataLoader
 <https://pytorch.org/docs/stable/data.html>`_.